 '''

-//Set the App-description file

 fe.setAppDescriptionFile("calc.xml");

-//Set the Resource-description file

-fe.setResourceDescriptionFile("resourceList.rl");
+fe.setResourceDescriptionFile("resources.xml");

+fe.init();

 '''

 [Note: Use the init method of the farming engine only when supplying the application- and resource- description files.
 The init method fails if these files are not given.
 The init method itself calls the two methods - initResources() and initJobs(), in that order.
 This order is to be maintained strictly if the initResources() / initJobs() methods are explicitly called by another program.
-This is because the initResources() sets up the broker with services which are queried, for example, to find out the datahosts and datafiles needed by the jobs in an application.
-Creating servers in this way will pass the properties object contained in the farming engine to the servers.]
+This is because the initResources() sets up the broker with services which are queried, for example, to find out the datahosts and datafiles needed by the jobs in an application.]